mackelab/CorBinian/README.md

 ## Publications

-(At least eventually), the repository will contain implementations of the methods presented in
+The repository contains implementations of the methods presented in

 ###  JH Macke*, P Berens*, AS Ecker, AS Tolias and M Bethge: Generating Spike Trains with Specified Correlation Coefficients.
 Neural Computation 21(2), 397-423, 02 2009